-During an Energy Treasure Hunt, teams walk around a building looking for quick ways to save energy.
+During an Energy Treasure Hunt, teams walk around a facility looking for quick ways to save energy.
 Those quick fixes can add up to big savings.
 Hundreds of organizations have used Energy Treasure Hunts to reduce their facilities’ energy use by up to 15 percent.
-Are you and your crew ready to find the treasure buried within your buildings?
+Are you and your crew ready to find the treasure buried within your facilities?

 Any organization can use ENERGY STAR materials to organize a Treasure Hunt in their building or plant.
-In October, EPA will “open the Treasure Chest” and invite organizations to share findings from their Treasure Hunts and earn recognition.
-The following rules and restrictions will apply.
+From October 1, 2019, through January 15, 2020, organizations are invited to host a Treasure Hunt, share a summary of their findings, and earn recognition from EPA.
+The following rules and restrictions apply.

 - Participating organizations must be based in the United States.
 Sites outside the U.S. can submit results, if the parent organization is U.S.-based.

 - Organizations do not have to be an ENERGY STAR partner to participate, though partnership is encouraged.
 Join now to take advantage of partner benefits.